Women’s World Cup 2023: Fixtures, and full match schedule for knockout stages

 Tournament capacity: 69,314

-The jewel in the crown of Australian football grounds, the stadium will host Australia’s opening match of the tournament against Republic of Ireland.
-Three further knock-out ties will be played here, as will the final on August 20.
+The jewel in the crown of Australian football grounds, the stadium hosted Australia’s opening match of the tournament against Republic of Ireland.
+Three further knock-out ties were played here, as will the final be on August 20.

 Sydney Football Stadium, Sydney